Inter Pipeline (TSE:IPL) Given a C$13.00 Price Target by Tudor Pickering & Holt Analysts

-Inter Pipeline (TSE:IPL) received a C$13.00 price target from research analysts at Tudor Pickering & Holt in a report issued on Wednesday, BayStreet.CA reports.
-The firm presently has a “hold” rating on the stock.
-Tudor Pickering & Holt’s price target indicates a potential downside of 0.76% from the company’s current price.
+Inter Pipeline (TSE:IPL) has been assigned a C$13.00 price objective by equities research analysts at Tudor Pickering & Holt in a research report issued on Tuesday, BayStreet.CA reports.
+The firm currently has a “hold” rating on the stock.
+Tudor Pickering & Holt’s price target points to a potential downside of 4.27% from the stock’s current price.

-Several other brokerages also recently weighed in on IPL.
-CIBC raised their price target on shares of Inter Pipeline from C$12.00 to C$13.50 in a research report on Thursday, June 18th.
-Tudor Pickering restated a “hold” rating and issued a C$13.00 price objective on shares of Inter Pipeline in a report on Thursday, September 3rd.
-Royal Bank of Canada lifted their price objective on shares of Inter Pipeline from C$13.00 to C$15.00 in a report on Monday, August 10th.
-CSFB set a C$14.00 price objective on shares of Inter Pipeline and gave the company a “neutral” rating in a report on Thursday, July 16th.
-Finally, Jefferies Financial Group restated a “hold” rating and issued a C$13.00 price objective on shares of Inter Pipeline in a report on Tuesday, August 4th.
-Eleven research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus target price of C$15.59.
+Other research analysts have also issued reports about the company.
+National Bank Financial upped their price objective on Inter Pipeline from C$13.00 to C$14.00 and gave the company a “sector perform” rating in a report on Tuesday.
+Tudor Pickering reiterated a “hold” rating and set a C$13.00 target price on shares of Inter Pipeline in a research report on Thursday, September 3rd.
+Raymond James set a C$12.00 price objective on Inter Pipeline and gave the stock a “market perform” rating in a research report on Wednesday, September 23rd.
+Jefferies Financial Group reiterated a “hold” rating and issued a C$13.00 target price on shares of Inter Pipeline in a research report on Tuesday, August 4th.
+Finally, BMO Capital Markets increased their target price on Inter Pipeline from C$10.00 to C$12.00 in a research report on Friday, August 7th.
+Eleven investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and an average price target of C$15.66.

 Inter Pipeline Ltd. engages in the petroleum transportation and storage, and natural gas liquids processing businesses in Canada and Europe.
 The company operates through four segments: Oil Sands Transportation; Conventional Oil Pipelines; Natural Gas Liquids (NGL) Processing; and Bulk Liquid Storage.